springboardmentor545-lgtm/TeamB-IVR-Modernization/middleware-project/docs/README.md

 ## Introduction

-**Goal:** Modernize a legacy IVR system by integrating it with modern ACS (Account Control Service) and BAP (Basic Agent Proxy) services.
+**Goal:** Modernize a legacy IVR system by integrating it with modern ACS and BAP services.

 **Milestone 3:** This milestone enhances the Node.js middleware by adding a conversational AI layer.
 The system can now understand natural language queries, determine user intent, and route requests to the appropriate service, moving beyond simple digit-based DTMF inputs.